 We use our Meta profile to make information publicly available, place advertisements and communicate with users.
 The data processing that takes place when a profile is accessed is carried out under joint controllership between us and the platform provider.
 For this reason, we have concluded an agreement pursuant to Art.
 26 GDPR, which in particular governs the fulfilment of data subject rights.

-The various Meta platforms are operated by Meta Platforms Ireland Limited, Merrion Road, Dublin 4, D04 X2K5, Ireland.
+The various Meta platforms are operated by Meta Platforms Ireland Limited, Block J, Serpentine Avenue, Dublin 4, Ireland.
 The provider is responsible for the lawfulness of the data processing via the respective social network.
 The company is represented by director Gareth Lambe.
 Meta Platforms Ireland Limited has appointed a Data Protection Officer, whom you can contact at any time.

 You can exercise your data subject rights at any time against us or Meta Platforms Ireland Limited.
 As a rule, however, these rights can usually only be fulfilled by the latter, so we will forward such requests.